-Along with the privileges of being a lawyer comes responsibilities, one of which includes a lawyer’s pro bono obligation.
-Nebraska Law’s Pro Bono Initiative seeks to encourage and recognize students who volunteer legal services during their second and third years.
+Along with the privileges of being a lawyer come responsibilities, one of which includes a lawyer’s pro bono obligation to provide legal services and access to justice to those in need.
+Nebraska Law’s Pro Bono Initiative seeks to encourage and recognize students who complete qualifying pro bono work while in law school.

 “There is much more in a profession than a traditionally dignified calling.
 The term refers to [men and women] pursuing a learned art as a common calling in the spirit of public service - no less a public service because it may incidentally be a means of livelihood.
 Pursuit of the learned art in the spirit of a public service is the primary purpose.
 Gaining a livelihood is incidental, whereas in a business or trade it is the entire purpose.”